BlackHat-Magic/Text-Adventure/worldstuff/races/cultural/Dwarf.md

 > The Kharzûd-Vor, or "Forge-Master Kin," are the heart of dwarven society.
 They are the artisans, the builders, and the creators, their hands shaping the raw materials of the earth into objects of beauty and power.
 Their forges burn day and night, their hammers ringing out a constant rhythm of creation that is the lifeblood of the dwarven holds.

 ***Names.***
-*   **Male Names:** Adrik, Baern, Darrak, Fargrim, Gardain, Harbek, Kildrak, Morgran, Orsik, Thoradin
+*   **Male Names:** Kharzud, Vorgan, Thargun, Durgaz, Kholgaz, Gazdur, Gunkhar, Okthar, Vordur, Khardur
-*   **Female Names:** Amber, Artin, Dariff, Eldeth, Finellen, Helja, Kathra, Mardred, Riswynn, Sannl
+*   **Female Names:** Gûna, Vorna, Thara, Dûra, Khola, Gaza, Okka, Vora, Kharda, Dûrgaza
-*   **Surnames:** Balderk, Dankil, Gorunn, Holderhek, Ironfist, Loderr, Lutgehr, Rumnaheim, Strakeln, Torunn
+*   **Surnames:** Kharz-Vor, Thurok, Gûn-Dûr, Dûr-Gaz, Khol-Gaz, Gaz-Dûr, Gûn-Khar, Ok-Thar, Vor-Dûr, Khar-Dûr

 ***Ability Score Increase.*** Your Intelligence and Wisdom scores each increase by 1 to a maximum of 20.